 Tickets for Broadway shows during the holiday season, including Christmas, Easter, Thanksgiving, and New Year’s Day, among others, also see a spike in the prices, mostly because people have holidays during these days and that’s the perfect time for a family outing to a Broadway show, so it's best to avoid these dates.

 Just like the date of a show affects its price and availability, so does the time.
 In the Broadway community, shows are mounted twice a day, in two phases, generally called matinee (afternoon) shows and evening shows.

 Matinee shows generally begin anywhere between 12 PM - 4 PM, while the evening shows start between 7 PM - 9 PM.
 What’s been noticed about both the prices and availability of shows during both the phases is that evening shows are generally sold out before the matinee and the tickets are more expensive for the evening shows.

 You can use this fact to your advantage and score good seats for a popular show by picking weekday matinee seats.

 Like a complicated math equation, the Broadway ticket prices are determined by taking into consideration everything mentioned above.
 The entire process is very dynamic and changes within seconds, depending on the aforementioned factors.

 Best Way To Buy Cheap Broadway Tickets

 Closing out our Broadway discount tickets guide is a list of curated tips and tricks that will answer a pressing question you might be pondering over; “how to get cheap Broadway tickets” :

-- Watch out for deals and offers from online portals for discounted Broadway tickets.
+- Watch out for deals and offers from online portals for Broadway discount tickets.
 Headout, an online concierge for instance, offers first time users a $8 discount coupon and other cashback deals.